PROJECT DESCRIPTION: An online platform that connects athletes who want to play sports at any

 • finding time to practice with someone else

-• finding a reliable partner to train with
+• finding a reliable partner to train with AFFINITY DIAGRAM:

 We grouped our findings from user interviews into core themes.
 View in Miro.